 Watkins Glen State Park is located in the village of Watkins Glen, which, in addition to this park is also well known for the popular Watkins Glen International race track, as well as many other great nearby waterfalls.
 The town also serves as the county seat for Schuyler County, the least populous county in the Finger Lakes region.

-And while there are a lot of great things to do in the small town including shopping, breweries, and a fantastic Seneca Lake boat tour, the gem of the village (and possibly of the entire region) is Watkins Glen State Park.
+And while there are a lot of great things to do in the small town including shopping, breweries, and a fantastic Seneca Lake boat tour, in my experience, the gem of the village (and possibly of the entire region) is Watkins Glen State Park.

 Read on to find out everything you need to know to hike the Gorge Trail at Watkins Glen and see the nearly 20 waterfalls along the trail.

 Parking for Watkins Glen State Park.

 There are several areas where you can park at Watkins Glen State Park and all official parking areas charge $10 for all-day use, which includes access to the park’s pool.
 (Price current as of 2022.)
 This fee is enforced at all times from mid-May through mid-October, so there is no arriving early or late to avoid the fee as you can at some other parks.

 Other than the parking fee, there is no charge to hike at Watkins Glen State Park, and Empire Passes are accepted to cover parking costs (just make sure to scan your pass to get a free parking ticket).